 By default, this filter uses a simple average.
-Optionally, an exponential time average can be used, in which case the output contain the moving averages and the Reynolds stresses calculated based on them.
+Optionally, an exponential moving average can be used, in which case the output contains the moving averages and the Reynolds stresses calculated based on them.
 For example:

-3.4.4 Checkpoint fields
+3.4.5 Checkpoint fields

 The checkpoint filter writes a checkpoint file, containing the instantaneous state of the solution fields at at given timestep.
 This can subsequently be used for restarting the simulation or examining time-dependent behaviour.
 This produces a sequence of files, by default named session.chk, where is replaced by a counter.
 The initial condition is written to session_0.chk.
+Existing files are not overwritten, but renamed to e.g. session_0.bak0.chk.
+In case this file already exists, too, the chk-file is renamed to session_0.bak.chk and so on.

-This functionality is equivalent to setting the $IO_CheckSteps$ parameter in the session file.
+This functionality is equivalent to setting the IO_CheckSteps parameter in the session file.

 Option name Required Default Description OutputFile X session Prefix of the output filename to which the checkpoints are written.
-OutputFrequency 1 - Number of timesteps after which output is written.
+OutputFrequency ✓ - Number of timesteps after which output is written.